Localized Multiple Kernel Learning---A Convex Approach: Empirical Analysis and Applications

 \subsection{Transcription Start Site Detection}

 Our next experiment aims at detecting transcription start sites (TSS) of RNA Polymerase II binding genes in genomic DNA sequences.
 We experiment on the \texttt{TSS} data set, which we downloaded from { \url{http://mldata.org/repository/data/viewslug/tss/}}.
 This data set, which is included in the larger study of \cite{SonZieRae06}, comes with $5$ kernels.
-The SVM based on the uniform combination of these $5$ kernels was found to have the highest overall performance among $19$ promoter prediction programs \cite{AbeelPS09}.
+The SVM based on the uniform combination of these $5$ kernels was found to have the highest overall performance among $19$ promoter prediction programs \citep{AbeelPS09}.
 It therefore constitutes a strong baseline.
-To be consistent with previous studies \cite{AbeelPS09,kloft2011lpb,SonZieRae06}, we use the area under the ROC curve (AUC) as an evaluation criterion.
+To be consistent with previous studies \citep{AbeelPS09,kloft2011lpb,SonZieRae06}, we use the area under the ROC curve (AUC) as an evaluation criterion.
 We consider the same experimental setup as in the splice detection experiment.
 The gating function and the partition are computed with the TSS kernel, which carries most of the discriminative information \citep{SonZieRae06}.
 All kernel matrices were normalized with respect to their trace, prior to the experiment.

-Figure \ref{fig:splice_TSS} (b) shows the AUCs on the test data sets as a function of the number of training examples (for detailed numerical values cf. Table \ref{tab:result-tss} in Supplemental Material \ref{supp:splice}).
+Figure \ref{fig:splice_TSS} (b) shows the AUCs on the test data sets as a function of the number of training examples.
 We observe that CLMKL attains a consistent improvement over other competing methods.
 Again, this improvement is most significant when $n$ is small.
+Detailed results with standard deviation are reported in Table \ref{tab:result-tss}.